alps-ml/paper.robotic-resist-development/src/moveit_linqs/moveit_linqs_rrtc/README.md

 The implementation contains the following variations from the original algorithm:

-    1. Greedy sampling of the goal: Every n-th iterations, sample the goal directly.
-This bias tree growth towards the goal.
+    1. Greedy sampling of the goal: Every n-th iteration, sample the goal directly.
+This biases tree growth towards the goal.

     2. Greedy 'extend': Instead of extending one 'epsilon' step towards a new sampled configuration, this implementation will make multiple 'epsilon' steps while the new extended node is not in collision and making progress towards the goal.